thefrontiergroup/rails-template/README.md

 - (Possible) Add in rake task for adding build to CI
 - Add generators for CRUD
 - Use dropdown menu for user actions
-- Add in mailer defaults for dev (mailcatcher), staging, and production (jazz)
+- Add in mailer defaults for staging, and production (jazz)
 - Validate format of email address